friemen/reactnet/README.md

 ## Creating links

 A network is made up of links.
-Most FRP-style combinators are essentially factories that create new reactives and link them via specific functionality to other reactives.
+Most combinators are essentially factories that create new reactives and link them via specific functionality to other reactives.
 For any link you must decide